 - Azure AD DS is NOT supported

-Enterprise cloud PC high-level setup steps (without Nerdio Manager):
+Enterprise Windows 365 Cloud PC high-level setup steps (without Nerdio Manager):

 - In Microsoft Endpoint Manager create an “on-premises network connection” pointing at the vNet and provide AD credentials to join new VMs.
 The network connection and AD credentials will be validated automatically.
 This process may take a while to complete.